marciocamello/bank-api/README.md

 # BankApi

-This is a Stone Challenge, to propose financials logic API
+This is a Stone Challenge, to propose financial logic API

 ## Development